justingolden21/elements-style-guide/catalog/logo.md

 }
 ```

-### Great Spell Cardback
+### Greatspell Cardback

-The Great Spell cardback is an example of a cardback that uses a third color, as mentioned above.
+The Greatspell cardback is an example of a cardback that uses a third color, as mentioned above.

 ```image
 plain: true